 First, glycogen will be liberated from the liver and used for energy production.
-After about 24 hours, however, glycogen will begin to deplete unless carbohydrates are consumed from an external source.1 Now we need some sort of energy for organs which will otherwise become “starved” of energy.
+After about 24 hours, however, glycogen will begin to deplete unless carbohydrates are consumed from an external source.

 Luckily, evolution has found a workaround to this problem—ketosis.

 In response to glycogen depletion and low blood glucose, a slew of hormonal signals are initiated inside the body: insulin falls, glucagon rises, and cortisol increases, among others.
 These shifts are a signal for the body to burn fat; and stored fat is released from adipose tissue into the blood as free fatty acids (FFAs).

 Once in the blood, FFAs trigger the production of ketone bodies, which occurs inside the liver.
 The process, termed “ketogenesis,” results in elevated levels of ketone bodies in the liver, including beta-hydroxybutyrate (BHB), acetoacetate (AcAc), and acetone.

 Unlike fats, ketones can cross the blood-brain barrier

 Long ago, when cavepeople went long periods without an external source of energy, ketosis ensured they could not only survive periods of starvation, but allow for high-level body and brain function.